 - Drinking enough water and exercising appropriately are the ONLY things that you can do to minimize the excess skin after weight loss! - Your body can only work at its best in burning the fat if it is well hydrated.
-If you are dehydrated, you won't burn off the fat as well, and therefore you won't lose weight as well or as quickly, or in a healthy way. - Water is used by the body to build and tone muscle tissue as you lose the fat. - Rapid weight loss can stress your kidneys if you aren't well hydrated and drinking 64oz of water per day will help you to avoid getting kidney stones. - You may mix a small amount of Crystal Light, Propel, sliced lemons, oranges or limes, in with your water.
-DO NOT make Crystal Light or other such drinks stronger than 1/8th strength because drinking sweet drinks, even if they are diet, will cause cravings for sweets and make resisting sweets very difficult indeed. - Never drink cola of any kind (diet or not), coffee of any kind or black, green or white tea.
+If you are dehydrated, you won't burn off the fat as well, and therefore you won't lose weight as well or as quickly, or in a healthy way. - Water is used by the body to build and tone muscle tissue as you lose the fat. - Rapid weight loss can stress your kidneys if you aren't well hydrated and drinking 64oz of water per day will help you to avoid getting kidney stones. - You may mix a small amount of Crystal Light, Propel, sliced lemons, oranges or limes, in with your water. - Never drink cola of any kind (diet or not), coffee of any kind or black, green or white tea.
 They all have acids that can damage your stomach and appetite stimulants that will sabotage you!
 Herbal tea is fine to drink and counts toward your 64oz of water.